Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Introduction

 where $s_0$ is the upper bound of the spectral function integration and the index $W_i$ indicates the type of moment considered.
 Furthermore, $N_c=3$ and $V_{ud}$ is a CKM matrix element.
 The term $\delta^{\rm tree}_{W_i}$ is the tree-level contribution and $\delta^{(0)}_{W_i}(s_0)$ are higher order perturbative QCD corrections.
-The terms $\delta^{(d)}_{W_i}(s_0)$ represent (vacuum matrix element) condensate corrections in the framework of the operator product expansion (OPE)~\cite{Shifman:1978bx}, where the dimension $d=4$ term is related to the gluon condensate.
-The standard approach to define and compute the OPE corrections is to employ the $\overline{\mbox{MS}}$ scheme to factorize the low-scale non-perturbative vacuum matrix elements and the high-scale perturbative Wilson coefficients.
-The term $\delta^{\rm DV}_{W_i}(s_0)$ stands for duality violation corrections related to non-perturbative contributions missed by the expansion in local condensate matrix elements.
-The validity of the ansatz of Eq.~(\ref{eq:momdef}) is based on an expansion in inverse powers of $s_0$, where both types of non-perturbative corrections are defined from the vacuum polarization function $\Pi(p^2)$.
-For massless quarks the perturbative QCD corrections can be written as a counterclockwise contour integral in the complex $p^2$-plane along a circle with radius $s_0$ around the origin~\cite{Braaten:1991qm,LeDiberder:1992jjr}:
+The terms $\delta^{(d)}_{W_i}(s_0)$ represent (vacuum matrix element) condensate corrections in the framework of the operator product expansion (OPE)~\cite{Shifman:1978bx}, where the leading dimension $d=4$ term is related to the gluon condensate.
+The most common approach to define and compute the OPE corrections is to employ the $\overline{\mbox{MS}}$ scheme to separate the low-scale nonperturbative vacuum matrix elements and the high-scale perturbative Wilson coefficients.
+The term $\delta^{\rm DV}_{W_i}(s_0)$ stands for duality violation corrections related to nonperturbative contributions missed by the expansion in local condensate matrix elements.
+The validity of the ansatz of Eq.~(\ref{eq:momdef}) is based on an expansion in inverse powers of $s_0$, where both types of nonperturbative corrections are defined from the vacuum polarization function $\Pi(p^2)$.
+The perturbative QCD corrections can be written as a counterclockwise contour integral in the complex $p^2$-plane along a circle with radius $s_0$ around the origin~\cite{Braaten:1991qm,LeDiberder:1992jjr}: